IJG-DR/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

 This is the repository for the Module 13 challenge.
-It shows the earthquake data in relation to the tectonic plates’ location on the earth, both in layers that can be toggled on or off, as well as all the earthquakes with a magnitude greater than 4.5 as a separate layer.
+It shows the earthquake data in relation to tectonic plate location on earth, in layers that can be toggled on or off, as well as all earthquakes with a magnitude greater than 4.5 as a separate layer.
 The data can be shown in any of four different maps (street, satellite, dark and terrain).

 ## Methodology

 The data is presented using *HTML* and *javascript*, utilizing *leaflet* to generate the maps and *d3* to read the *GeoJSON* data.

+Earthquake data corresponds to the last 7 days, as provided by the USGS (*https://earthquake.usgs.gov/earthquakes/feed/v1.0/*)

 Below are some images of the data displayed using the different options explained above.